cmhainje/lbc/project-announcement.md

 ## Title

-Reducing calibration overheads with a generative model for calibration data
+Reducing calibration overheads with a generative model for spectrograph calibration data

 ## Description